Purpose

 Rotation Schedule

 Residents must complete 9 core rotations and 3 electives.
-Each rotation is 4 weeks in duration.
+Each rotation is 4 weeks in duration, and longitudinal experiences span the residency year.

 Sequencing of Learning Experiences